 Think about the right words and craft your texts.
 Then, you can schedule your posts depending on how long your campaign is going to take.

-7. Evaluate your campaign’s performance and change your strategy if needed
+7. Evaluate your social media campaign’s performance

 This way, you will see if your strategy worked.
 The most important social media metrics you have to look at are engagement, reach, impressions, followers’ growth, gained followers and video views.